There are only eight developed hiking trails in Badlands National Park but the entire 244,000 acres of the park are open to hikers.

 Backcountry/ Open Hike Badlands National Park

-Badlands National Park has an Open Hike Policy.
-What this means is that in Badlands National Park you are allowed to explore the park off-trail.
+This means that when you decide to go for a great hike in Badlands National Park, you are allowed to explore the park off-trail.
 Just remember there are still rules that apply to hike in the backcountry.

 - Stay at least 100 feet away from wildlife